 Meet the New ACL and HSEX Advisor

 Margo Gray was the Director of Member Services at Donors Forum, where she led professional development programming and networking for grant makers.
 She is the founder of Playable Artworks, a sponsored project of Springboard for the Arts, and chaired the Gender Equity Committee at the Chicago Storefront Summit.
 She holds a BA from Grinnell College and an MFA from Carnegie Mellon University and was a Fulbright Fellow at the Moscow Art Theatre School.
-She works with students in the Master of Professional Studies in Arts and Cultural Leadership and Human Sexuality Certificate programs.
+She works with students in the MPS in Arts and Cultural Leadership and Human Sexuality Certificate programs.

 College of Continuing and Professional Studies: Where did you grow up?